F4k3r22/byMusic/README.md

   <img src="Image/bymusiclogo.png" alt="byMusic Logo" width="200"/>
 </div>

-## byMusic - Spotify Clone with Python
+<h2 align="center">byMusic - Spotify Clone with Python</h2>

 In this project we will build a Spotify clone step by step using Python.
 You will learn how to create a music streaming application from scratch, including:

-Functional music player
+- Functional music player

-Spotify-like user interface
+- Spotify-like user interface

-Music library system
+- Music library system

-User management
+- User management

 ### 🏠 Personal Use and Self-Hosting:
 The code will be available for personal and educational use.